ncihtan/htan_missing_manual/overview/centers.md

 # HTAN Centers

-The HTAN Network consists of ten research centers, and two pilot projects.
-We also run multiple trans-network projects, referred to as TNPs.
+HTAN currently consists of ten research centers, and two pilot projects.
+There are also multiple trans-network projects, referred to as TNPs.
 Each research center or TNP Project is identified with a unique HTAN prefix.

 | Prefix | Contact Institution or Project Name     | Atlas Type       | Area of Focus                     |
 | ------ | --------------------------------------- | ---------------- | --------------------------------- |